balena-io/docs/pages/learn/manage/actions.md

 This option permanently deletes your fleet.

 **Warning:** It is a good idea to \[move your devices to another fleet]\[move-devices] before deleting your current fleet.
 If you do not, **all devices attached to the fleet will become orphaned and you will need to reconfigure them from scratch**.
-The most recent code deployment will continue to function as before, but the devices will not be able to receive code updates or device operations from \{{ $names.company.lower \}}.
+The most recent code deployment will continue to function as before, but the devices will not be able to receive code updates or device operations from balena.

 ## Release settings